speediedan/finetuning-scheduler/docs/source/advanced/lr_scheduler_reinitialization.rst

 When specifying an LR scheduler configuration for a given phase, the ``new_lr_scheduler`` dictionary requires at minimum an ``lr_scheduler_init`` dictionary containing a ``class_path`` key indicating the class of the lr scheduler to be instantiated and wrapped around your optimizer.
-Currently, all :class:`~torch.optim.lr_scheduler._LRScheduler` s are supported with the exception of :external+torch:class:`~torch.optim.lr_scheduler.ChainedScheduler` and :external+torch:class:`~torch.optim.lr_scheduler.SequentialLR` (due to the configuration complexity and semantic conflicts supporting them would introduce).
+Currently, all :class:`~pytorch_lightning.utilities.types.LRSchedulerType` s are supported with the exception of :external+torch:class:`~torch.optim.lr_scheduler.ChainedScheduler` and :external+torch:class:`~torch.optim.lr_scheduler.SequentialLR` (due to the configuration complexity and semantic conflicts supporting them would introduce).